-When we used to live on a mountainside we couldn’t build downwards because of how many rocks there were in the soil.
-Raised beds became the solution (see raised garden bed ideas here).
+When we used to live on a mountainside we couldn’t build downwards because of how many rocks there were in the soil, so raised garden beds became the solution.
 Because the rocks were in abundance we chose to build raised rock garden beds.

 While raised rock garden beds are pretty, there are some cons to them too.

 In a word?
 They’re beautiful!
 Out of my 8 years of gardening and building many garden beds, the raised rock beds were still some of my favorites for visual appeal.
-We build a few raised rock garden beds and we also built a permaculture herb spiral to grow our kitchen herbs (you can see the DIY step by step instructions here).
+We like to build a few raised rock garden beds and also build a permaculture herb spiral to grow our kitchen herbs.

 While they look beautiful, there are some cons to rock garden beds.
 They can be hard to weed, those nooks and crannies in between the rocks can be especially challenging unless regular weeding is done.
 Sometimes you have to move the rocks out of the way to reach deeper roots.